Republic of Crimea (Russia): Overview

-In March 2014 Crimean GDP was estimated at $4.3 billion or 0.2% of Russia based on current prices and 0.5% based on purchasing power parity.

 After annexation of the peninsula, Russia doubled payments to about 560,000 pensioners and 200,000 public workers (in Crimea).
 Those raises were cut back in April 2015.

-In June 2015 The Economist estimated that the average salary in Crimea was about two-thirds of the average salary in Russia.
+In June 2015, The Economist estimated that the average salary in Crimea was about two-thirds of the average salary in Russia.
 According to Russian statistics by March 2015 the inflation in Crimea was 80%.
 According to the Crimean authorities local food prices have grown 2.5 times since Russia's annexation.
 Since then the peninsula now has to import most of its food from Russia.

 After the annexation, Russian Crimean authorities started nationalization of what they called strategically important enterprises, which included not only transportation and energy production enterprises, but also, for example, a wine factory in Massandra.
 The enterprises which belonged to Russian citizens were nationalized against financial reimbursement, which was, however, much lower than the actual value; those which belonged to Ukrainian citizens, for example, PrivatBank owned by Ihor Kolomoyskyi or Ukrtelecom owned by Rinat Akhmetov, were expropriated without any reimbursement.
 The future of the nationalized enterprises is decided by the government.
-Reasons given for this were (among others) "the company helped to finance military operations against Donetsk People's Republic and Lugansk People's Republic" and "the resort complex illegally blocked public access to nearby park lands".
+Reasons given for this were (among others) "the company helped to finance military operations against Donetsk People's Republic and Luhansk People's Republic" and "the resort complex illegally blocked public access to nearby park lands".
 The government can nationalise assets considered to have "particular social, cultural, or historical value".
 In the case of the Zalyv Shipbuilding yard, Crimean "self-defense" forces stormed the company's headquarters to demand nationalization.
 Head of the Republic Sergey Aksyonov claimed that in at least one case "Employees established control of the enterprise on their own, we just helped them a little".
 The nationalization of Ihor Kolomoyskyi's assets was, according to Aksyonov, "totally justified due to the fact that he is one of the initiators and financiers of the special anti-terrorist operation in the Eastern Ukraine where Russian citizens are being killed".